jborichevskiy/up-and-to-the-right/content/posts/friends-in-nature.md

 title: "I want to live in nature with friends"
 date: "2020-06-07"
 status: "work in progress"
-subtitle: "And my working plan on making this happen"
+subtitle: "And my working plan to make it happen"
 ---